belodetek/black.box/README.md

 * connect with your credentials

 # Tunnelblick and Windows
-Support for [Tunnelblick](https://tunnelblick.net/) as well as OpenVPN Windows client(s) is under development, without advanced features (e.g. PBR) enjoyed by other device types.
+Support for [Tunnelblick](https://tunnelblick.net/) as well as OpenVPN Windows client(s) is available without advanced features (e.g. PBR) enjoyed by other device types.
 Requires OpenVPN v2.4 or later.

-To install the preview:
+To install and connect:
 * [download](https://tunnelblick.net/) and intall OpenVPN client
 * create a PayPal [subscription](https://dashboard.unzoner.com/sub) (free trial **not** available)